Nicole Tung

 photojournalist

-She has received multiple awards for her work from International Photo Awards, PX3, and was named PDN's 30 Under 30 Emerging Photographers (2013).
-Her images have also been honored by the Society of Professional Journalists, Human Rights Press Awards, and was given an honorable mention for the IWMF 2017 Anja Niedringhaus Awards, and was awarded the 2018 Online News Association’s James Foley Award for Conflict Reporting.
-Nicole served on the board of the Frontline Freelance Register in 2015, advocating for the safety of freelance journalists around the world.
+Her work has been exhibited at various festivals worldwide and has received multiple awards for her work including an honorable mention for the IWMF 2017 Anja Niedringhaus Awards, the 2018 Online News Association’s James Foley Award for Conflict Reporting, among others.
+She is the 2020 recipient of the Visa Pour l’Image French Ministry of Culture’s Production Grant, and is part of VII Foundation’s Imagine: Reflections on Peace exhibition and book.
+Nicole served on the board of the Frontline Freelance Register (2015), advocating for the safety of freelance journalists around the world.
 She is based in Istanbul, Turkey.

 read more